 Rosemary is anti-bacterial and packed with antioxidants to help promote a healthy scalp and accelerated hair growth.
 In addition, when applied topically, rosemary is excellent at improving blood circulation.
-Because of this, it has been used for hundreds of years to help ward off hair loss, making it a great herb for those facing thinning hair and balding.
+Because of this, it has been used for hundreds of years to help ward off hair loss, making it a wonderful herb for those facing thinning hair and balding.

 Rosemary is often used as an oil, either by itself or mixed with a high-quality carrier oil like olive oil or coconut oil.
-To use, apply a few drops of rosemary oil directly to the scalp and massage gently for 5 - 10 minutes.
+Apply a few drops of rosemary oil directly to the scalp and massage gently for 5 - 10 minutes.
 Once time is up, shampoo the oil out and rinse with lukewarm water.

 Pumpkin seed oil and hair loss

 Pumpkin seed oil is a DHT blocker packed with zinc, selenium, copper, magnesium, iron, calcium, and vitamins A and B. It supports the natural regrowth of healthier, thicker hair.

 Tea tree oil and hair loss

-Tea tree oil has anti-fungal and antibacterial effects, and it helps reduce inflammation, redness, and itchiness of the scalp.
+Tea tree oil has anti-fungal and anti-bacterial effects and helps reduce inflammation, redness, and itchiness of the scalp.

 Fo-ti (he shou wu) and hair loss

 Fo-ti has been famed as the holy grail of hair health due to its powerful anti-aging and longevity properties.
 Fo-ti is believed to increase the scalps' blood circulation and stimulate melanin production in the hair follicles.
-Studies have shown that fo-ti has the ability to help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) by working on the FGF0-7 gene, which encodes proteins particular to epithelial cell growth.
-This is especially important to those who are suffering from hair thinning or hair loss.
+Studies have shown that fo-ti can help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) by working on the FGF0-7 gene encodes proteins particular to epithelial cell growth.
+This is especially important to those suffering from hair thinning or hair loss.